top of page

 Christ the Victor

 The victory of Christ Jesus began with the payment of a ransom.
-In our day, we usually think of ransom as payment when a criminal syndicate kidnaps someone.
-However, its classical definition is more synonymous with "bail," money that releases a prisoner.
-The legal framework of the Law of Moses also relates to the ransom and Christus victor models of atonement.
-For example, Moses wrote, "Receive the atonement money from the Israelites and use it for the service of the tent of meeting.
+Today, we often think of a ransom as money paid to kidnappers, but in its original sense, it meant a bail—a price that secures a prisoner's release.
+This idea fits within the legal structure of the Law of Moses and connects closely to both the Ransom and Christus Victor models of atonement.
+Moses writes, "Receive the atonement money from the Israelites and use it for the service of the tent of meeting.
 It will be a memorial for the Israelites before the LORD, making atonement for your lives" (Exod.
 30:16).
-This implies that God expected the people of Israel to offer monetary payment for their sins.
-This was a substitute for their blood, which gives life to humans and animals alike.
-The loss of blood results in death; therefore, the ransom served as a symbol of death.
+This passage shows that God told the people of Israel to offer a payment instead of their own lives.
+The ransom showed the cost of their sin and took the place of their blood, which represents life.
+Because losing blood means death, the ransom reminded them that redemption always requires the price of a life given in their place.

 Courtesy of www.LumoProject.com